AthemiS13/scribe/README.md

 | TCH | GPIO2  | Touch Sensor  |

 ## Functions
-**Core: **ESP32-S3FN8 Processor with integrated 8MB Flash Memory **Communication: **Bluetooth, Wifi and Serial USB-C **Power management:** Single cell Li-Po 3.7v Battery charging circuit with 0.6A Charging current and overcharging, discharging, overcurrent protection.
+** Core: ** ESP32-S3FN8 Processor with integrated 8MB Flash Memory
+** Communication: ** Bluetooth, Wifi and Serial USB-C ** Power management: ** Single cell Li-Po 3.7v Battery charging circuit with 0.6A Charging current and overcharging, discharging, overcurrent protection.
-**Screen:** 0.91 Inch OLED i2C with SSD1306 driver
+** Screen: ** 0.91 Inch OLED i2C with SSD1306 driver
-**Buttons:** System buton is present physically on the PCB.
-Cartrige button is a soldering pad on one end of the PCB.
+** Buttons: ** The System button is present physically on the PCB.
+The cartridge button is a soldering pad on one end of the PCB.
 Boot and EN are exposed solder pads (You can short them and trigger the action in case of an emergency).
-**Sensors:** Capacitive Touch pin and Battery voltage level ADC (Needs to be calibrated)
+** Sensors: ** Capacitive Touch pin and Battery voltage level ADC (Needs to be calibrated)